Because of age, obesity or smoking, patients may have a condition called Hiatal Hernia. This situation is very common in patients over 50 years old.

 After the stomach is below the hiatus (opening of the diaphragm), the doctor can continue with the bariatric surgery.
 Because of the unknown nature of a hiatal hernia, it may return after surgery has taken place.

-- Hiatus – opening of the diaphragm
+- Hiatus – opening located in the diaphragm

-- Hernia – Internal body part pushes into an area outside of its domain.
+- Hernia – internal body part pushes into an area outside of its domain

 Common Causes of Hiatal Hernia